quat1024/apathy/docs/JSON.md

-# Rule json config
+# `mobs.json`

 The rule json file lives at `/config/apathy/mobs.json`.
-It is not created by default, but will be loaded if it exists.
+It is *not created by default*, but will be loaded if it exists.

-The rules in the rule JSON file are governed by the `json` rule-order in the main mobs.cfg.
-If mobs.cfg's `ruleOrder` option does not contain `json`, or a rule located before it in the ordering returns `allow` or `deny`, the rules in the JSON file will not be examined.
+If mobs.cfg's `ruleOrder` option does not contain `json`, or a rule ordered before it returns `allow` or `deny`, the rules in the JSON file will not be examined.

-## When is the rule JSON file parsed?

-* Once at startup
-* Whenever datapacks are loaded, which happens:
-	* whenever you join a world in singleplayer
-	* whenever you run `/reload`
-* When an admin runs the command `/apathy reload`

-Erorrs loading, parsing, or decoding the JSON file will be logged at this time.

 ## Dumping

 `general.cfg` has options for dumping the built-in rule as a JSON file (in `/config/apathy/dumps/builtin-rule.json` and `builtin-rule-opt.json`), if you would like to see an example.
 Note that the auto-dumper puts the values in kind of a weird order - like it puts `type` at the bottom and stuff - sorry about that!
 I don't know why that happens.

-If you'd like to use the dumped rule as a starting point to create your own `mobs.json`, remember to remove the `apathy:evaluate_json_file` rule!!!
+(If you'd like to use the dumped rule as a starting point to create your own `mobs.json`, remember to remove the `apathy:evaluate_json_file` rule!)

 # Json Format